UCLComputerScience/pgta/ml.md

 #### 3. ADVERTISING

 Positions will directly be advertised online [here](https://tinyurl.com/mm69m93w) for a period of no less than 15 work days.
 This URL will be circulated to all PhD students and RA and is publicly visible.
-You may share with those eligible.

-#### 4. EXPRESSION OF INTEREST
+MLs may share with those eligible, also outside UCL.

-Candidates will express their interest by filling a [form](https://forms.gle/vqfNfGuxjxzaK9no6), stating which module they want to cover, for how many hours and optionally why.
+Candidates can express their interest by filling a [form](https://forms.gle/vqfNfGuxjxzaK9no6), stating which module they want to cover, for how many hours and optionally why.

-#### 5. SELECTION
+#### 4. SELECTION

 After 15 work days have passed, the ML is emailed the list of applicants.